-To address this crisis, CFES Brilliant Pathways is training and credentialing College and Career Readiness (CCR) Advisors through virtual workshops, where participants learn from national experts in six key areas for in-person and virtual interactions.
+To address this crisis, CFES Brilliant Pathways is training and credentialing College and Career Readiness (CCR) Advisors through virtual workshops, where participants learn from national experts in six key areas through in-person and virtual interactions.
 The workshop begins with a live opening session, followed by five pre-recorded sessions viewed by participants at their convenience, and a live closing.

 Session one focuses on equipping individuals with tools and strategies to advise students onto and along the college and career pathway.
-Subsequent sessions explore: the importance of mentoring, the Essential Skills that CFES deems critical for students to succeed in college and beyond, college readiness, paying for college, career readiness and topics of today, including the role of virtual support.
+Subsequent sessions explore: the importance of mentoring, the Essential Skills that CFES deems critical for students to succeed in college and beyond, college readiness, paying for college, career and workforce topics of today, including the role of virtual support.

 At the conclusion of the workshop, participants are awarded a College and Career Readiness Advisor certificate from the University of Vermont.
 First time attendees are recognized as Level I advisors, while second-timers are recognized as Level II advisors.
 Following the workshop, participants receive ongoing support through webinars and digital resources.
 This is an opportunity for those seeking professional development, including Continuing Teacher and Leader Effectiveness (CTLE) credit.